gowriaddepalli/Newssite_DataAnalysis_and_Visualization/README.md

 5. newsdata.csv is the file containing the processed and structured data extracted using beautifulSoup from the news websites.
 6. You can view the visualizations in the IPython notebook itself.
 7. The dates from which the data can be filtered are configured in config.json.
 The gap kept in the configurable default date is 7 days.
+8. The Project consists of a PDF containing the outputs that run in my environment.
+It can be used to match or get the code running up in other environment.

 ## Project features: